mkj/dropbear/SMALL.md

 make dropbear
 ```

 so that client functionality in shared portions of Dropbear won't be included.
-The same applies if you are compiling just a client.
+The same applies for `PROGRAMS=dbclient`.

 ---
-The following are set in *localoptions.h*:
+The following are set in *localoptions.h*.
+See *default_options.h* for possibilities.

-* If you're compiling statically, you can turn off host lookups.

-* You can disable either password or public-key authentication, though note that the IETF draft states that pubkey authentication is required.
+* You can disable either password or public-key authentication.

-* Similarly with DSS and RSA, you can disable one of these if you know that all clients will be able to support a particular one.
-The IETF draft states that DSS is required, however you may prefer to use RSA. **DON'T** disable either of these on systems where you aren't 100% sure about who will be connecting and what clients they will be using.

-* Disabling the `MOTD` code and `SFTP-SERVER` may save a small amount of codesize.
+* Various algorithms can be disabled if they are not required by any connecting SSH clients/servers.
+Disabling many is fine for a local install, though
+builds for public consumption require more consideration.

 * You can disable x11, tcp and agent forwarding as desired.
-None of these are essential, although agent-forwarding is often useful even on firewall boxes.
+None of these are essential (depending on use cases)

 ---
-If you are compiling statically, you may want to disable zlib, as it will use a few tens of kB of binary-size
+If you are compiling statically, you may want to disable zlib, as it will use a few tens of kB of binary size
 ```
 ./configure --disable-zlib
 ```